 Mabel Munoz, Benefits Planning Specialist: Mabel Munoz has been serving her community for over 6 years, assisting individuals with disabilities in achieving financial independence.
 She is currently working at The Maryland Employment Network as a Benefits Planning Specialist, where she continues her close collaboration with community partners and individuals with disabilities.
 She offers experience in crisis counseling and employment-centered case management, which have enriched her abilities and skills as a benefits planner.
 She is proficient in writing and speaking English as well as Spanish, which allows her to provide bilingual services to the community she serves.
 Mabel has an AA in Psychology and is certified as a Community Partner Work Incentives Coordinator through Virginia Commonwealth University.

-T-Kea Blackman, Peer Career Advancement Specialist: T-Kea Blackman, Peer Career Advancement Specialist with the Maryland Employment Network, is mental health advocate, speaker, writer, and trained communications professional.
+T-Kea Blackman, Peer Career Coach: T-Kea Blackman, Peer Career Coach with the Maryland Employment Network, is mental health advocate, speaker, writer, and trained communications professional.
 Her written work has been published on The Mighty, Urban Faith, Blavity, and 21 Ninety, garnering over 45,000 views and encouraging individuals to seek treatment.
 T-Kea is also the creator and host of a weekly podcast, which aims normalize the conversation about mental health within communities of color by sharing inspirational stories of success and triumph.
 In her current role with the Maryland Employment Network, T-Kea utilizes her lived experience and strong interpersonal skills to support individuals living with a mental illness, as they strive to advance their careers and achieve their personal and professional goals.